-The foot is considered a biological work of art consisting of 26 bones, 33 joints and a network for 100 tendons, muscles and ligaments, along with countless blood vessels and nerves.
+The foot is considered a biological work of art consisting of 26 bones, 33 joints and a network of 100 tendons, muscles, and ligaments, along with countless blood vessels and nerves.
 It’s not unlike a finely tuned sports car in its functional design.
 It is strong, flexible and able to perform its job well without complaint.
 If not cared for properly, however, and if the feet are taken for granted, many foot problems can result, and you might have a to call a Cincinnati podiatrist like Dr. Titko.

 The Pressures of Daily Living

 The components of the feet are designed to work in perfect harmony with one another as they share the tremendous pressures of daily living.
 On any given day, for instance, the feet bear several hundred tons of pressure, which offers a great explanation for why the feet are subject to more injuries than any other parts of the body.

 Facts About Foot Problems and Ailments